ginomcfino/SoundShieldANC/README.md

 2. The specific placement and arrangement of microphones and speakers on the noisy surface for optimal sound-reduction performance.
 3. The use of adaptive noise cancellation algorithms, such as LMS or FDAF, to process and cancel out incoming noise in real-time.
 4. The integration of the hardware and software components in a compact and easily deployable form factor for use on various surfaces, including windows.

----

-This README provides an overview of the SoundShieldANC system, its hardware and software components, and potential patent claims.
-Use this document as a starting point for further development and documentation of your project.